nath1as/learnpandas/pandas.md

 # Pandas libraray
 Pandas is a library for data structures and data analysis.
+Tutorials from pythonprogramming.net.
 ## Basics
 Import pandas as pd, using DataFrame function to create a data frame, and printing it.
 ```